 No country has yet achieved full gender equality and women across the world continue to suffer from discrimination and unequal rights and opportunities.

 The situation is worst in countries where harmful patriarchal traditions, including child marriage and female genital mutilation, remain the norm.
 Globally, one in four girls does not attend secondary school and one in five girls is married before her 18th birthday.
 Child marriage robs girls of a bright future and brings a high risk of death and injury related to pregnancy and childbirth.
 In most developing countries, a woman’s ability to determine the number and spacing of her children is limited or non-existent.

 Even in many high-income countries, women often get paid less than men for the same jobs, face gender-based discrimination and violence, and suffer from misogynistic attitudes and sexist policies that restrict their autonomy over their own bodies.

 Empowering women is the most effective way to reduce fertility rates and achieve a sustainable population size that respects the limits of Earth’s carrying capacity.
 The number of years a woman has spent in education is usually inversely correlated with the number of children she will bear in her lifetime.

-Project Drawdown, which compares the effectiveness of different measures to curb climate change, has shown that educating girls and securing women's voluntary right to high-quality family planning together could reduce atmospheric carbon dioxide by 85 gigatonnes, making this one of the most powerful solutions to climate change.
+In 2022, Project Drawdown, which compares the effectiveness of different measures to curb climate change, showed that educating girls and securing women’s voluntary right to high-quality family planning together could reduce atmospheric carbon dioxide by 68.9 gigatonnes by 2050, making this one of the most powerful solutions to climate change.

 “Honoring the dignity of women and children through family planning is not about governments forcing the birth rate down (or up, through natalist policies).
 Nor is it about those in rich countries, where emissions are highest, telling people elsewhere to stop having children.
 When family planning focuses on healthcare provision and meeting women’s expressed needs, empowerment, equality, and well-being are the result; the benefits to the planet are side effects.”